Here Is Our Team At Baliga Diagnostics Pvt Ltd

 - Silke, B., Nelson, G., Verma, S. P., Clarke, J., Baliga, G., & Taylor, S. H. (1985).
 Circulatory effects of intravenous and oral acebutolol in acute myocardial infarction.
 Clinical Pharmacology & Therapeutics, 38(3), 266-272.

-Dr B V Baliga completed his MBBS from Manipal Academy of Higher Education in 2001.
+Dr B Vivek Baliga (also called Dr BV Baliga by some) completed his MBBS from Manipal Academy of Higher Education in 2001.
 Following a short stint of working in India, he moved to the United Kingdom where he worked in numerous hospitals across the country.
 He completed his post graduate MRCP exam in 2006, following which he proceeded with training in cardiology and internal medicine.
-He completed a doctorate during this time.
+He completed a doctorate during this time along with a post graduate diploma in lipid management.

-Cardiovascular disease in Diabetes Mellitus, Online education of patients
+Cardiovascular disease in Diabetes Mellitus, Online education of patients, Echocardiography, Heart Failure

 - Associate Royal College of Physicians Tutor 2004, UK